Souviksaha1998/MNIST_by_SouvikSaha/README.md

   google colab </br>
 **Project Title :**
   HandWritten digit recognizer
-  I have done this project with famous mnist data. </br>
+  I have done this project with famous mnist dataset. </br>
 **Primary goals :**
   1. Prepare and pre-process the dataset in manner that allows you to train a binary classifier (of your choice), that determines